elastic/integrations/packages/mysql/docs/README.md

 ### Status

-The `status` dataset collects data from MySQL by running a `SHOW GLOBAL STATUS;` SQL query.
+The MySQL `status` dataset collects data from MySQL by running a `SHOW GLOBAL STATUS;` SQL query.
 This query returns a large number of metrics.

 An example event for `status` looks as following: